JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 > **Deprecation cycle**:
 >
 > - < 1.5.30: the old behavior in all affected cases
-> - 1.5.30: fix the behavior of downcast in generated property delegate accessors,
+> - 1.5.30: fix the downcast behavior in generated property delegate accessors,
->   `-Xuse-old-backend` can be used to temporarily revert to the behavior before the fix
+>   `-Xuse-old-backend` can be used to temporarily revert to the pre-1.5.30 fix behavior
-> - \>= 1.6.X: fix the behavior of downcast in other affected cases
+> - \>= 1.6.X: fix the downcast behavior in other affected cases

 ### Prohibit declarations of repeatable annotation classes whose container annotation violates JLS